-The following Commercial guidance note Produced in partnership with Louise Millington-Roberts, partner at Hill Dickinson provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Louise Millington-Roberts, partner at Hill Dickinson provides comprehensive and up to date legal information covering:

 This Practice Note introduces the concept of secondary ticketing in the online marketplace and outlines the key legal issues, covering the following:

 What is secondary ticketing?

 How is it regulated?

 The Consumer Protection from Unfair Trading Regulations 2008

 Competition and Markets Authority (CMA) investigation into secondary ticketing

 The steps an EO must take regarding use of restrictions on resale in order to reduce the risk of ticket terms being considered unfair